mattcoles/LogMicroservice/README.md

 ### The Api

-The Api takes a POST request at __api/log__ with the log in the request body.
+The Api takes a POST request at __api/log__ with the log message in the request body.
-Api definitions and schemas can be viewd at __/swagger/index.html__
+Api definitions and schemas can be viewed at __/swagger/index.html__
 <br/>

 ### The Log